 Stupid Simple SEO Review

 Blogging can be overwhelming, exhausting, and frustrating.
 I don’t say this to put you off, or to discourage you from continuing to build your online business.
 I say this because it’s true.
 And one of the best ways to filter out the noise when it comes to learning what’s needed to succeed in this competitive industry is education – and selecting a blogging course that can move the needle!

 But not all education is created equally.
 In fact, there is a lot of crap out there that is either wrong or worst, so inaccurate it could get you into trouble!
 So how do you know what SEO tips and tricks are worth the money?
 You may have come across Stupid Simple SEO in your research for quality blogging-related education.

-This review will take a deep dive into what exactly SSSEO is, how it can help you as a new or experienced blogger, and whether or not it’s worth your investment to finally see your blog traffic explode.
+This review will deeply dive into what SSSEO is, how it can help you as a new or experienced blogger, and whether or not it’s worth your investment to finally see your blog traffic explode.

-I will also be producing an updated case study for this very blog post and track its rankings within Google, the traffic it generates, affiliate conversions, and general performance over time.
+I will also produce an updated case study for this blog post and track its rankings within Google, the traffic it generates, affiliate conversions, and general performance over time.
 As this is an SEO course, I thought there could be no better proof to validate the quality of the course education than a ‘review post’ for the course itself – and to witness first-hand the implementation of the SEO basics alongside more advanced techniques.

 So make sure you keep reading to see how my experiment progresses.
 And if you discovered this article as the number 1 result on Google (clearly an SEO success), forget reading the rest of the post, and buy Stupid Simple SEO now (just kidding, keep reading).